lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

 It's best to use multiple methods to decide on which variables to include in a model.
 The information criterion methods are powerful tools in your toolbox for identifying and choosing the variables to adjust for.
-Using the functions from the MuMIn package, determine which model has the best fit of the models being compared.
+Using the functions from the MuMIn package, determine which model has the best fit for the models being compared.

-To keep the computation runtime quick, for this exercise we will use logistic regression rather than mixed effects models.
+To keep the computation run time quick, for this exercise we will use logistic regression rather than mixed effects models.
 Therefore, we will only use the baseline data from the Framingham dataset (through `filter()`) to fit the model assumptions.

 `@instructions`
 - Select the centered variables systolic blood pressure, body mass index, fasting blood glucose, and total cholesterol, as well as sex, education, and current smoking status.